-How can I protect myself from getting lice or scabies during my pregnancy?
+How can I lower the chance of getting lice or scabies?

 If someone in your household or other close contact has lice or scabies, it is possible for you to get them too.
 To prevent this from happening, the person that has lice or scabies needs to be treated as soon as possible.
 All clothing and bed linens that the person wore or came in contact with in the two days before treatment should be dry-cleaned or washed in HOT water and dried in high heat for at least 20 minutes, and/or removed from body contact for at least 72 hours.
 The person’s combs and brushes should be soaked in rubbing alcohol or a disinfectant for one hour.
 If they are heat resistant, they can be soaked in hot water (at least 130 degrees) for 5-10 minutes.
 Floors, furniture, car seats and other fabric covered items should be vacuumed.

-Because absorption after topical use is limited, the CDC suggests that breastfeeding women use pyrethrin or permethrin to treat lice and scabies.
+The CDC has previously suggested that breastfeeding women use pyrethrin or permethrin to treat lice and scabies, because the amount absorbed after topical use is expected to be low.
 Ivermectin passes into breast milk in small amounts.
 Lindane is usually avoided during breastfeeding because it is not recommended for use in young children.
 Malathion is not well studied in breastfeeding mothers.
-If you are breastfeeding, talk to a health care provider before using a prescription medication to treat lice or scabies.
-Be sure to talk to your health care provider about all of your breastfeeding questions.
+If you are breastfeeding, talk to a healthcare provider or contact MotherToBaby about your specific medication.
+Talk with your healthcare provider about all of your breastfeeding questions.

 If a male has lice or scabies, can it make it harder to get a partner pregnant or increase the chance of birth defects?